 The MicAPI.logStackTrace method prints a stack trace to the log file containing all of the other Java Add-in Extensibility log messages, and allows you to determine when the actionPerformed method was called inadvertently.
-For more information, see "Logging and Debugging the Custom Support Class" on page 88.
+For more information, see "Logging and Debugging the Custom Support Class" on page 67.

-b Click the Save button, or select File > Save.
+b.
+Click the Save button, or select File > Save.

-Note: You do not have to deploy the toolkit support to QuickTest again because you changed only Java class files and not configuration files.
+Note: You do not have to deploy the toolkit support to UFT again because you changed only Java class files and not configuration files.

-- a Close the SampleApp application and run it again. - b Create a new test and click the Record button or select Automation > Record.
+- 2. Test the new custom support. - a.
+Close the SampleApp application and run it again. - b.
+Create a new GUI test and click the Record button or select Record > Record.
 If the Record and Run Settings dialog box opens, make sure the Record and run test on any open Java application option is selected, and click OK.
 Click the button in the SampleApp application.